vveisard/lab-timeline/WORK.md

 ---

-## TODO add bound behavior param for getLeftTime, and getRightTime
+## TODO add bound behavior param for getPositiveTime, and getNegativeTime

----

-# STORY as a user of @vegabyte-studios/base-lib-time, I want BoundBehaviorMode

-## TODO add bound behavior for leftBoundBehavior and rightBoundBehavior for SectionData

 ---